walkerlab/FENS-2022/README.md

 If you prefer to not use Docker, then launch a Jupyter server and navigate to the Jupyter notebook `Deep-Learning-in-Neuroscience.ipynb` found in `notebooks` directory.
 You may have to adjust a few paths for your data download.

 ## Acknowledgements
-Big thanks to Zhuokun Ding from Baylor College of Medicine and Suhas Shrinivasan from the University of Göttigen for their immense help in preparing and testing the course material!
+Big thanks to Daniel Sitonic in my lab, Zhuokun Ding from Baylor College of Medicine and Suhas Shrinivasan from the University of Göttigen for their immense help in preparing and testing the course material!